 Luffa Nasal Spray and Devil’s Claw tincture from Dr Vogel’s range can be helpful.
-Use my 15% discount code GASKIN015 at Natural Dispensary
+Contact me directly for a 15% discount code.

 These remedies are in the Ainsworths 42 remedy kit, though there are many others so, if these don’t fit your symptoms or you try them and they don’t work, seek professional support.
 It’s generally suggested that you take one pillule of the indicated remedy 3 times daily.

 The focus with this remedy is in the nose with lots sneezing, rawness and a watery nasal discharge which can burn the skin & lips.
 The eyes might stream but the tears are bland.
 Often symptoms begin on the left side and go to right.
 Sensitivity to the smell of flowers and the skin of peaches & kiwi fruit.

 Profuse burning tears, with profuse bland nasal discharge (the reverse of Allium Cepa).
 Sneezing.
 Eyes are worse open air, and wind.
 Eyes can feel prickly and really uncomfortable.

 A remedy made from the actual pollens which has had a good rate of success.
 Definitely worth a try if you have the kit.
 Can be combined with other hayfever remedies.

 Hayfever with a watery discharge from eyes and nose.
 Violent and frequent sneezing.
 Loss of sense of taste and smell.
 Cough from tickling in throat pit.
 Worse in the sun, desire for salt, better at seaside or from a swim in the sea.